dwarvesf/handbook/engineering-ladder.md

 **Execution**

-- Understand the scope and relationshops of large features and production stack for their area.
+- Understand the scope and relationships of large features and production stack for their area.
 - Persistent in the face of roadblocks; dispatches them efficiently, pulling in others as necessary.
 Requires minimal direction/oversight.
 - End-to-end responsibility on projects of increasing complexity; contributes to common code.
 - Takes the initiative to fix issues before being assigned them.
-Seeks empirical evidence through proof of concepts, tests and external research.
+Seeks empirical evidence through proof of concepts, tests, and external research.
 - Delivers complex products to QA that they believe are well-baked and bug-free.

 **Influence**

 - Mentors junior engineers via pairing, design review, and code review.
-- Support the growth of my teammates by taking into account their skills, backgrounds and working styles.
+- Support the growth of my teammates by taking into account their skills, backgrounds, and working styles.
 - Learning to interview and assess candidates to help build a diverse and talented team.
 Consistently provide timely, detailed, and evidence-based interview feedback.

 **Collaboration & communication**